Tash ma Tash: Reception

 John R. Bradley, author of Saudi Arabia Exposed: Inside a Kingdom in Crisis, said that the show continues to run and receive high ratings because, in Saudi Arabia, people perceive comedy to be a good valve for frustrations for social, regional, and other issues.

 The show has been a target for religious clergy after an episode aired which criticized the judges of the local courts (who are clergymen) for skipping work or leaving early, leaving paperwork and cases delayed.

 One episode portrayed the difficulty for women to do basic things without a mahram (a legal male guardian).
 The two heroines of the episode were alone because the husband of one and brother of the other were in Paris for a few weeks.
 The women were harassed and flirted with in parks by young men, escorted out of shops, and turned away from banks.
 They tried to regain freedom of movement by borrowing a senile grandfather (a cure worse than the disease) and finally disguised the daughter of one and niece of the other as a little boy.
 Ultra-conservatives deemed this episode offensive to Islamic traditions.
 Many people considered this episode to be somewhat exaggerated but true.

-The two stars of the show even received death threats from terrorists after the show aired an episode which attacked terrorism.
+The two stars of the show even received death threats from terrorists after the show aired an episode which attacked fundamentalism.
 Actors constantly receive death threats.

 In 2011, the show was discontinued, but it was announced that near late 2022 a new season would be released for Ramadan.

-Badria Al-Bishir details what she calls battles between the extremists (mutawa) and the liberals in Saudi Arabia.
+Badria Al-Bishir details what she calls battles between the religious police and the liberals in Saudi Arabia.
 The show is considered a milestone in the critique of extremist thought in Saudi Arabia, which has been used to shape public opinion.
 It rose in times when the newspapers and TV production were dominated by the liberal party, while the educational systems were dominated by the religious party.
 The nature of the clash has often been explored in the Tash ma Tash program.